 - It has not engaged in the practice of public accounting or has not been providing accounting services to the public during the preceding 12 months; or

-- It is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within three months from the date of a notice of inspection; or
+- It is or will be discontinuing engaging in the practice of public accounting and providing accounting services to the public within 90 days from the date of a notice of inspection; or